PERSONAL DEVELOPMENT

 Connections to humanity through individuals and communities are what create the experiences of love, belonging, and intimacy.

 The four categories discussed are complex and cannot be summed up in a single word.
 Security, for instance, can represent military strength or organizational rules.
-It involves strength while considering freedoms and free will.
+It involves considerations of freedoms and free will.
 Each category interacts with various aspects of life, highlighting their intricate nature.

 The relationships of development